 Sue: I love it.
 I just wish his poles were a bit shorter.
-I don’t see how he could keep them up his arms like that.
+I don’t see how he keeps them up his arms like that.
 There’s no room for them.

 Me: Maybe he runs over to his cave to get another spear and then he runs back to throw it.
 Because he’s quantum locked, you can’t see him when he’s running backward and forwards.

 Me: Stick around, Nic.
-There’s a maths riddle coming up soon.
+There’s a maths riddle coming up later.

-The Third Doctor steals the robot’s equipment and he manages to lasso a zip-line to one of the Dark Tower’s turrets.
+The Third Doctor uses the robot’s equipment to lasso a zip-line to one of the Dark Tower’s turrets.

-Sue: No ****ing way.
+Sue: No fucking way!
 I can buy just about anything in Doctor Who but I don’t buy that.
 And why is Sarah Jane so hysterical?
 She never used to be this bad.
 Get a grip, woman!

-Turlough and Susan watch helplessly as the Cyberman attach a bomb to the TARDIS.
+Turlough and Susan are forced to watch as the Cyberman attach a bomb to the TARDIS.

 Turlough: Big, isn’t it?

-The Master leads the Cybermen into the Dark Tower.
+The Master leads the Cybermen to the Dark Tower.

 Sue: Did the Master just have a stroke?
-Either he was in terrible pain or he was trying to hold back a fart.
+Either he was having a stroke or he was trying to hold back a fart.

 The Master shows the Cybermen how to cross the Electrified Chessboard of Rassilon.